Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have gone over 217.5 combined points in 61 of 82 games this season.

-- Boston's contests this year have an average point total of 229.4, 11.9 more points than this matchup's over/under.
+- Boston has an average point total of 229.4 in its games this year, 15.9 more points than this matchup's over/under.

-- Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.
+- Boston has won 52, or 71.2%, of the 73 games it has played as the favorite this season.

 76ers Betting Records & Stats

-- Philadelphia has combined with its opponent to score more than 217.5 points in 53 of 82 games this season.
+- Philadelphia has played 57 games this season that ended with a combined score higher than 213.5 points.

-- Philadelphia's contests this season have a 226.1-point average over/under, 8.6 more points than this game's point total.
+- Philadelphia's outings this season have a 226.1-point average over/under, 12.6 more points than this game's total.

 - Philadelphia is 48-34-0 against the spread this season.